Coalfire-CF/Coalfire-AWS-RAMPpak/aws/terraform/us-gov-west-1/org-creation/README.md

-# DAY 0 Deployment Management Account
+# DAY 0 Deployment Org-Creation

 ## Description
-This module provisions the management account setup, including initial account confirguations, IAM roles, KMS keys, S3 bucket installs, etc.
+This module includes the organization creation in AWS.

 FedRAMP Compliance: High